00-59/free-website-templates-68-00-59/README.md

 #

-Free usage license.
 Link from footer must be kept for each page using the template.